nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 ChatGPT does a good job at providing relevant suggestions, and the suggested prompt has more detail that results in a better/more accurate image.
 It demonstrates the ability to iteratively edit a prompt with the user's inputs to get a concise and detailed prompt to get the user's ideal image.
 For example, I started with "A basketball ball on an empty court photo" and ended with "A photo of a basketball ball on the hardwood floor of an empty indoor basketball court, with a warm toned lighting and shadows.
 The ball is bathed in bright, vibrant colors that pop against the cooler background."

-**Tues Feb 14: Try Fixing Initial COT Attempt to Indicate Missing Prompt Feature**
+**Tues Feb 14: Try Fixing Initial QA Attempt to Indicate Missing Prompt Feature**

-With my first try with using chain-of-thought, while ChatGPT did a good job at recognizing the prompt features, some improvements that I wanted to make was to teach ChatGPT to somehow prompt the user for the missing prompt features.
+With my first try, while ChatGPT did a good job at recognizing the prompt features, some improvements that I wanted to make was to teach ChatGPT to somehow prompt the user for the missing prompt features.
 It would be tricky to teach ChatGPT to directly ask the users for the missing prompt information, so rather I experimented with this format for demonstrations:

 *Q: A painting of a Goldendoodle in a suit in the sky with natural light and bright colors.*